 Was this entire exercise just an elaborate set-up to insert a Lloyd Cole & The Commotions video into this blog?
-No, it wasn't, but I couldn't resist including one of my five favorite songs from the 1980's into the proceedings. inspirational verse; "At the age of 10 she looked like Brigitte Bardo, Sophia Loren and also Marilyn Monroe, very big stuff....." - Lloyd Cole 1985.
+No, it wasn't, but I couldn't resist including one of my five favorite songs from the 1980's - Perfect Skin - into the proceedings. inspirational verse; "At the age of 10 she looked like Brigitte Bardo, Sophia Loren and also Marilyn Monroe, very big stuff....." - Lloyd Cole 1985.
 Wasn't Lloyd pretty?
 Weren't The Commotions a great band?
-And wasn't 1984's Rattlesnakes very nearly a perfect folk-rock album in the middle of bad English Frankie Goes To Hollywood-ilk synth-pop?
+Don't you wish the cameraman could have found lead guitarist Neil Clark at some point?
+And wasn't 1984's Rattlesnakes very nearly a perfect folk-rock album right in the midst of bad English Frankie Goes To Hollywood/Depeche Mode/A Flock Of Seagulls and others of their ilk synth-pop?

 Tuesday, November 20, 2012